Skip To Main Content

 • “Guardian” does not include those persons who have been given a “power of attorney” or notarized letter to care for a student by his/her parent of legal guardian.

-An accompanied youth’s living situation must meet the M-V Act’s definition of homeless in order to qualify for M-V services and to be considered a HOMELESS unaccompanied youth…
+An unaccompanied youth’s living situation must meet the McKinney-Vento Act’s definition of homeless in order to qualify for McKinney-Vento services and to be considered an unaccompanied youth.

 • A youth may be eligible regardless of whether he/she was asked to leave the home or “chose” to leave their home.